-Civil Code section 1798.185, subdivision (a)(15)(A), requires the Agency to issue regulations that do three main things: (1) require businesses to perform a cybersecurity audit on an annual basis when their processing of consumers' personal information presents significant risk to consumers' security; (2) define the scope of the cybersecurity audit; and (3) establish a process to ensure that the audits are thorough and independent.
+Civil Code section 1798.185, subdivision (a)(14)(A), requires the Agency to issue regulations that do three main things: (1) require businesses to perform a cybersecurity audit on an annual basis when their processing of consumers' personal information presents significant risk to consumers' security; (2) define the scope of the cybersecurity audit; and (3) establish a process to ensure that the audits are thorough and independent.
 The statute also directs the Agency to consider the size and complexity of the business, and the nature and scope of its processing activities, in determining whether a business's processing of consumers' personal information presents significant risk to consumers' security.
 The purpose of Article 9 is to operationalize the concepts introduced by the CPRA, and to provide clarity and specificity to implement the law.
-The provisions are necessary to fulfill the Agency's obligations under Civil Code section 1798.185, subdivision (a)(15)(A), and to provide clarity and guidance for businesses about how to perform an annual cybersecurity audit.
+The provisions are necessary to fulfill the Agency's obligations under Civil Code section 1798.185, subdivision (a)(14)(A), and to provide clarity and guidance for businesses about how to perform an annual cybersecurity audit.
 This section is informed by public comments received by the Agency during preliminary rulemaking activities, cybersecurity and auditing approaches in other frameworks, and the purpose and intent set forth in the CPRA.
-This section also benefits businesses and consumers, because cybersecurity audits help businesses to identify and address cybersecurity vulnerabilities, motivate businesses' senior leadership to invest in improving the business's cybersecurity, and mitigate the negative impacts of unauthorized access, destruction, use, modification, or disclosure of personal information; and unauthorized activity resulting in the loss of availability of personal information.
+This section also benefits businesses and consumers because cybersecurity audits help businesses to identify and address cybersecurity vulnerabilities, motivate businesses' senior leadership to invest in improving the business's cybersecurity, and mitigate the negative impacts of unauthorized access, destruction, use, modification, or disclosure of personal information; and unauthorized activity resulting in the loss of availability of personal information ("unauthorized actions related to personal information").75

-§ 7120.
+Add § 7120.
 Requirement to Complete a Cybersecurity Audit.

 Subsections (a) and (b) collectively restate and operationalize the statutory direction that businesses whose processing of consumers' personal information presents significant risk to consumers' security perform a cybersecurity audit.
-Subsection (a) restates the statutory language and cross-references subsection (b), which explains which businesses' processing presents significant risk to consumers' security.
-Subsections (a) and (b) are necessary to clarify for businesses when their processing presents "significant risk to consumers' security" and, therefore, when they must complete a cybersecurity audit.
-Section 7120 benefits businesses, their auditors, and consumers by providing clarity and guidance regarding which businesses must perform cybersecurity audits.
+Subsection (a) restates the statutory